Need a place to store all your garden seeds? I have the perfect DIY Seed Storage that’s easy to do and the perfect size.

 It was time to organize my seeds in their own container.

-I had expired seeds, half used seed packets, loose seeds, several of the same type of seeds since I didn’t know I already had some and general mayhem when I opened up those zip loc bags.
+I had expired seeds, half-used seed packets, loose seeds, several of the same types of seeds since I didn’t know I already had some and general mayhem when I opened up those zip lock bags.
 I had flower seeds mixed in with the veggie baggie and herbs mixed in with the flower baggie.

 Looking for the perfect storage bin:

 The hardest part of this whole project was finding the perfect container.
 Seed packets are all basically the same size, but I didn’t want a container that would be really large either.
 Since I don’t keep many seed packets on hand, the “perfect” storage container was becoming hard to find.

 And then I found it.
 A plastic CD container with a lid that snaps on and will allow the seed packets to lay on their sides.

 With the container in hand, I next sorted out all my seeds into groups.
 Lettuce, Veggies, Herbs, and Flowers.
 I then sorted each pile into separate seed sub-categories.
 Ex: Lettuce – spinach, kale, lettuce.